jackm97/build-intel-sycl/README.md

 ## What's Included in the Toolkit?

-Open-DPC++ provides the following features:
+This installation provides the following features:

 - Support for Nvidia GPUs
 - Native CPU support